-There was evidence of managerial staff being provided with additional training in governance and leadership.
-Learning from complaints, incidents and feedback was integrated into practice and fed into a cycle of continuous quality improvement.

 There was a clear organisational structure and all staff were aware of their roles, responsibility and accountability.
-The person in charge advised that the registered provider was kept informed regarding the day to day running of the home.

-The person in charge advised that the management and control of operations within the home was in accordance with the regulatory framework.
-Inspection of the premises confirmed that the RQIA certificate of registration certificate was displayed.
+This was outlined in the home's Statement of Purpose and Residents Guide.
+Discussion with the registered manager identified that they had understanding of their role and responsibilities under the legislation.
+The registered manager confirmed that the registered provider was kept informed regarding the day to day running of the home through the reports completed during the monthly monitoring visits.
+The registered manager confirmed that the management and control of operations within the home was in accordance with the regulatory framework.
+Inspection of the premises confirmed that the RQIA certificate of registration was displayed.

-Review of governance arrangements within the home and the evidence provided within the returned QIP confirmed that the registered provider/s respond to regulatory matters in a timely manner.
+Review of governance arrangements within the home and the evidence provided within the returned QIP confirmed that the registered provider responded to regulatory matters in a timely manner.